Remembrances of childhood in the 1950s and early 60s, these essays describe place and time and how they defined the importance of a hometown.

 He is available to do book signings, or give readings on any of his books.
 Combined with his experience with the Forest Service, and other summer jobs with state and national parks, he has a lot to share concerning the environment, his perceptions and experiences.

-It is easy to obtain your copies of Canyon Breezes, Zephyr of Time, Sands of Time, Tales of Ravens Nest, and Echoes of Time.
+It is easy to obtain your copies of Canyon Breezes, Zephyr of Time, Sands of Time, Tales of Ravens Nest, Echoes of Time, and Tuscola: A Memoir.

 They can be purchased from the author through his Lichen Rock Press partner, Colwell Cedars LLC, by downloading an invoice below.